 To give children a safe and creative space to explore themselves and their environment during the summer months

 To enhance children’s self-confidence and sense of pride in their community

 Program Description: ARTSPOT was designed as a mini- arts festival to introduce children at Mitchel Houses to the natural resources of the Bronx through art, as well as to offer caregivers a free, safe place to engage their children during the hot summer months.
-On consecutive Saturdays in August and September, a team of Museum Teaching Artists, with support from the Mitchel Houses Tenants Association and City Council Speaker Melissa Mark-Viverito, offers a series of fun drop-in art experiences or "workshops" in different art disciplines (music, dance, fine arts, sculpture, puppet-making) and water play for children living in the area.
-Caregivers are encouraged to join their children in all activities participating right on the housing association grounds.
-A closing celebration highlights the work of the children and features food and entertainment for the whole family.
+On Saturdays from June to October, a team of Museum Teaching Artists offers a series of fun drop-in art experiences or "workshops" in different art disciplines (music, dance, fine arts, sculpture, puppet-making) and water play for young children.
+Caregivers are encouraged to join their children in all activities.

 ARTSPOT was inspired by the Gramsci Monument erected in 2013 in the Bronx at the Forest Houses where a Swiss artist, Thomas Hirschhorn, involved the entire Forest Houses community in erecting a temporary tree house like structure inspired by the philosopher Antonio Gramsci.
 A small closed-in section of the monument was devoted to children where they were able to drop in at any time to do arts projects.